Ellie (Eleanor) Barnes

 Professor of Hepatology and Experimental Medicine

-I lead an established research group with a focus on applied immunology relevant to liver disease, including cancer, and I seek to translate laboratory and clinical findings through to human experimental medicine studies.
+The Barnes group is an established research group with a focus on vaccines for complex viral pathogens and cancer, applied immunology, and cancer detection.
+We seek to translate laboratory and clinical findings through to human experimental medicine studies.

 -